looker-open-source/components/internal_docs/figma.md

 - Launch (Final page, contains finalized files and library assets)

 By nature of how the design process works, these pages are a bit fluid and you may encounter documents with more pages, but as a team we do our best to standardize on the format above.

-### File Structure
-All of the Lens related Files are in the **Lens Project** which you can find in the list of projects.
-If you star the project it will be listed in your sidebar so you can access it quickly.

 ### Team Library